drowzy/protobuf_generate/README.md

-# Protobuf.Generators
+# Protobuf.Generate

-`proto_gen` is a mix task that allows you to call `protoc` without the need of a global installed plugin.
+`protobuf_generate` is a mix task that allows you to call `protoc` without the need of a global installed plugin.

 The difference between `protobuf.generate` and `protoc-gen-elixir` is that `protoc-gen-elixir` is called as a plugin to `protoc`. `protoc-gen-elixir` executes in a global context while `protobuf.generate` executes in the context of the _local_ project.

 `proto_gen` uses `protoc` ability to output `FileDescriptorSet` into a temporary file which is then decoded using [Protobuf](https://github.com/elixir-protobuf/protobuf).
 It provides the same abilities as `protoc-gen-elixir` but instead of being called by `protoc`, `protobuf.generate` _calls_ `protoc` which allows for features such as extensions being properly loaded.

+## Prerequisites

+* [Protoc](https://github.com/protocolbuffers/protobuf#protocol-compiler-installation) (protocol buffer compiler) is required to be installed.
+[Download and install](https://grpc.io/docs/protoc-installation/) the protocol buffer compiler (protoc).

 ## Installation

-If [available in Hex](https://hex.pm/docs/publish), the package can be installed by adding `proto_gen` to your list of dependencies in `mix.exs`:
+This package can be installed by adding `protobuf_generate` to your list of dependencies in `mix.exs`:

 ```elixir
 def deps do